Yavas20/MobileTestingTask/README.md

      Scenario: User should be able to see the texts of the homepage functions

-     Then User should be able to see the texts of the homepage functions
+     Then User should be able to see the texts of the homepage functions on the screen

         6.4) Test4 (verifyTouchActionsPartTexts) :